Skip to Content

 Yes, Santiago is safe for visitors who follow common sense.
 Like most destinations, you would be advised to exercise discretion with phones and valuables and mind where you walk late at night.
 The city’s shadier districts are generally further from the center.
 If leaving a bar or club at night, it is recommended that your taxi or Uber directly home to avoid being a target.

 Finally, if the whole process of planning a trip halfway around the world seems daunting, why not let someone who’s spent extended time there lend a hand?
-We can tailor a trip to ensure peace of mind and an unforgettable adventure in Santiago.
+I can plan you a trip to ensure peace of mind and an unforgettable adventure in Santiago.